-One possible function signature is harris(img, grad_ksize, grad_sigma, ksize, kappa) \rightarrow H.
+One possible function signature is: $harris(T_field, kappa) \rightarrow H_field$.

 Test this function on the image cornertest.png.
 By choosing a threshold for the Harris response you should be able to detect good features to track.

 Question: When raising the threshold for the Harris response, you will end up with some distinct features.
 Are these the expected features?